lovemino/SceneRF/README.md

 ```

 # Acknowledgment
-The work was partly funded by French project SIGHT (ANR-20-CE23-0016) and was performed using HPC resources from GENCI–IDRIS (Grant 2021-AD011012808 and 2022-AD011012808R1).
+The work was partly funded by the French project SIGHT (ANR-20-CE23-0016) and conducted in the SAMBA collaborative
+project, co-funded by BpiFrance in the Investissement d’Avenir Program.
+It was performed using HPC resources from GENCI–IDRIS (Grant 2021-AD011012808 and 2022-AD011012808R1).
 We thank Fabio Pizzati and Ivan Lopes for their kind proofreading.